 D. Don’t waste your time on a press release announcing you’ve been funded

-The PR you get will do you any good because the shelf life, or the boost to your web traffic, will be gone in a couple of days.
+The PR you get will not do you any good because the shelf life, or the boost to your web traffic, will be gone in a couple of days.

 It’s better to save your money on other important things.

 What else.
 What else...

 E. Don't waste your time worrying about schwag

 Spending money on schwag is a pet peeve of mine.
 Show me one company where spending money on schwag produced a positive ROI.